mudrasone/dotfiles/README.md

 * Prefix is `control` + `a`
 * See `tmux.conf` for full configuration details

-## Neovim

-Currently using Neovim which can be installed via pip3, `pip3 install neovim`.
-A great tutorial for learning Vim can be found [here](http://yannesposito.com/Scratch/en/blog/Learn-Vim-Progressively/).

 This setup requires ctags, which can be installed with `brew install ctags`.